dart-lang/site-www/src/tools/pub/publishing.md

    * When the verification flow is complete, return to step 4.

+{{site.alert.tip}}
-{{site.alert.note}} We strongly recommend you invite other members of your organization as members to the verified publisher.
-This ensures that your organization retains access to the publisher when you are not available.
+  We strongly recommend you invite other members of your organization to be members of the verified publisher.
+  This helps ensure that your organization retains access to the publisher when you are not available.
 {{site.alert.end}}

 ## Publishing your package